sigmaray/JavaFlickrGUI/README.md

 # JavaFlickrGUI

-Java application that grabs images from flickr.com and show them in GUI.
+Java application that grabs images from flickr.com and shows them in GUI.

 I created this application to learn:
 * Java syntax